Kronenberg Family Documents

 The Last Jews in Geseke

-After I picked a few carrots from the garden, I cut off the greens and then packed everything up.
-Frau Kronenberg had just left when our neighbor, who was a hard-core Nazi, came over and spoke to my uncle in a very angry voice: "Wilhelm, what did that old Jew woman get here again?"
+After I had picked the carrots, I cut off the greens and then packed everything up.
+Frau Kronenberg had just left when our neighbor, who was a hard-core Nazi, came over and said to my uncle in a very angry voice: "Wilhelm, what did that old Jew woman get here again?"
 My uncle said to him, "Heinrich, she just got a few carrots.
 Look, you can see the cut greens on the ground!"
 Our neighbor, however, claimed that she had gotten much more, and then he threatened, "If I ever see that old Jew woman here again, I'll make sure you end up where you won't like it."
 At this moment, my little brother came out of the kitchen, where he had been doing his homework.
 He had heard everything that this man had ranted.
 Quietly and with all the innocence of childhood he said, "Thou shalt love thy neighbor as thyself."
 Our neighbor left the house in a blind rage.
 However, after a short time he returned and asserted that my brother could not possibly have said that on his own but had been put up to it.
-He was even further angered when my uncle apologized and asked him to please let the matter drop.
+He was angered even further when my uncle apologized and asked him to please let the matter drop.

 That night we talked about how we could best continue to help the Kronenbergs.
 We came to the conclusion that we would have to bring food to them in such a way that our neighbor would not find out.
-My mother then said the following to me: "Listen, you still have young legs.
+My mother then said to me: "Listen, you still have young legs.
 You bring the old people what they need."
 Together we figured out what route I should take so there would be no suspicion, because the Kronenbergs lived on the other end of town.

 NOTE: Ferdinand and Ida Kronenberg were deported to Theresienstadt on July 29, 1942; their final destination was Auschwitz.
 In October 1995 I met the woman who wrote this article.
 I brought my grandfather's pocket watch to our meeting.
 My one remaining uncle, Gerhard, is now also in contact with Frau Rohde, and so his father's request has been honored.